Dcohen52/pywebwrap/README.md

 # PyWebWrap
 PyWebWrap is a package that allows you to run your web app easily on the desktop.

+To install `pywebwrap`, simply run the following command in your terminal:

+`pip install pywebwrap`

+---
 Supported features:
  - Run local web core files within a desktop wrapper.
  - Customize the window's title, icon, width, height, and other parameters easily.